Experimenting with ExternalDNS

 This is a private zone specific to my cluster.
 Some non-routable addresses appear.
 I haven’t figured out how to update the records in the public zone yet.
 I’m confident this is not a problem with ExternalDNS.
 Rather, I put it down to my lack of familiarity with how to configure it, and with Google Cloud DNS.

-We can see that in addition to the expected NS
+We can see that in addition to the expected NS and SOA records,

 for the main ingress controller.